 Commandments are Created Equal

-Christians have a tendency to classify certain commands its more important than others.
-Actually, it is our duty as Christians to obey all that is commanded (Luke 17:10).
+Christians tend to classify certain commands its more important than others.
+Actually, it is our duty as Christians to obey all commanded (Luke 17:10).
 We also sometimes wrongly classify sins in terms of what we would never do and those that God understands we will sometimes do.

 For many Christians, cursing is one of those understandable sins.”
 They would be surprised to realize that God banned this practice in the context of prohibiting child sacrifices and just before forbidding homosexuality and bestiality (Lev.
 18:21-24).
 In the mind of God, these things were serious enough to cause him to cast out the pagan nations which at that time inhabited the Promised Land.